bokio/azurite-packaging/README.md

 # azurite-packaging
-Some packaging tools around [Azurite](https://github.com/Azure/Azurite) for use on developer machines and build servers
+This project contains some minimal supporting tools around [Azurite](https://github.com/Azure/Azurite) for use on developer machines and build servers.

 ## Setup

-###Prerequisites
+### Prerequisites
 * Node XX (or newer)
 * Yarn XX (or newer)
-* Windows Powershell for the Task Scheduler scripts
+* Windows Powershell 4 (comes pre-installed on modern Windows systems)

-###First time setup
+### First time setup

-`yarn install`
+    yarn install

 ## Scripts
-`yarn azurite` to start Azurite with default settings `yarn addlogontask` to add (or just verify) a Windows task scheduler task that starts Azurite on logon for the current user
+* `yarn azurite` to start Azurite with default settings
+* `yarn addlogontask` to add (if missing) a Windows task scheduler task that starts Azurite on logon for the current user.
+Will self-elevate (UAC) for administrative access.
+* `yarn removelogontask` to remove the Windows task scheduler task that addlogontask created
+* `yarn addstartuptask` to add (if missing) a Windows task scheduler task that starts Azurite on system startup.
+Will self-elevate (UAC) for administrative access.
+* `yarn removestartuptask` to add (if missing) a Windows task scheduler task that starts Azurite on system startup.
+Will self-elevate (UAC) for administrative access.